University Debating Contest 2017: debating digital technology and freedom of speech! [fr]

 - Le clic est une forme d’expression (Clicking is a way of expression) – first semi-final.

-- Une publication Facebook engage autant que les actes (by publishing on Facebook, it is considered as strong commitment as actually participating) – second semi-final.
+- Une publication Facebook engage autant que les actes (by publishing on Facebook, it is considered as strong a commitment as actually participating) – second semi-final.

 - Toute l’information doit être diffuser (all information must to be known / shared) - final.